-I want to present evidence that gender egalitarianism was pivotal to the evolution of our language-speaking ancestors.
-I'll ask whether it makes a difference if our modern human bodies and minds evolved through a prolonged period of increasing egalitarianism.
-Would it help us if we were designed by natural and sexual selection to be happy and healthy in egalitarian conditions?
+In this response, I first want to establish that Graeber and Wengrow really have nothing to say about human origins.
+Then I am going to present evidence that beginning with our ancestors in genus Homo, and culminating in our recent modern human ancestors, we did live in increasingly egalitarian societies.
+What's more, gender egalitarianism was pivotal to the evolution of our language-speaking ancestors.
+Finally I'll ask whether it makes a difference if our modern human bodies and minds evolved through a prolonged period of increasing egalitarianism.
+Would it help us if it were true that this was our nature?
+That we were designed by natural and sexual selection to be happy and healthy in egalitarian conditions?
 If so, then perhaps the positive question that needs asking first is not 'how did we get to be unequal?' but 'how did we first become equal?'